 8. A gadget I couldn’t live without is: my phone

-9. The hardest part about nights are: going to sleep.
-I love to sleep to escape the pain but my eyes flutter open from the pain and it takes me a while to fall asleep.
+9. The most challenging part about nights is: going to sleep.
+I love to sleep to escape the pain, but my eyes flutter open, and it takes me a while to fall asleep.

-10. Each day I take the least amount of pills that I can & vitamins in order to survive.
+10. Each day, I take the least amount of pills that I can & vitamins to survive.

-11. Regarding alternative treatments I: do as many as possible to hopefully cut back on meds.
+11. Regarding alternative treatments, I will hopefully do as many as possible to cut back on meds.
 They help minimally, but I do whatever I can to help myself naturally.

-12. If I had to choose between an invisible illness or visible I would choose no disease.
-It is actually helpful at times that I can hide my pain but also leaves me vulnerable to judgment.
-I don’t know how it feels to have a visible disease and I’m sure that just as many problems arise with it.
+12. If I had to choose between an invisible illness or a visible one, I would choose no disease.
+It is sometimes helpful to hide my pain, but it also leaves me vulnerable to judgment.
+So, I don’t know how it feels to have a visible disease, and I’m sure that just as many problems arise with it.

-13. Regarding working and career: I used to be a special education teacher and the stress triggered me into missing many days and was criticized for having my own special needs.
-I now stay at home with my children which allows me flexibility but no breaks.
-I literally live, eat, sleep, and breathe my children and even if I’m crazy sick, they are still my responsibility.
+13. Regarding working and career: I was a special education teacher, and the stress made me miss many days and criticized me for having unique needs.
+I now stay at home with my children, which allows me flexibility but no breaks.
+I live, eat, sleep, and breathe my children; even if I’m crazy sick, they are still my responsibility.

 14. People would be surprised to know: that I am chronically ill.
-I hide it really well (the best that I can) so my children and friends don’t worry about me.
+I hide it well (the best I can), so my children and friends don’t worry about me.

 15. The hardest thing to accept about my new reality has been: it’s not a new reality.
 I’ve lived with it my entire life but have never gotten used to it.
-It has changed as often as I have since I was 5 and it is constantly a trial and error to give me some kind of normalcy.
+It has changed as often as I have since I was 5, and it is constantly a trial and error to give me some normalcy.

-16. Something I never thought I could do with the illness that I did was: go to college.
-I say this in hindsight because I was naive in thinking that I would be fine when I left my family and doctors.
+16. Something I never thought I could do with my illness was go to college.
+I say this in hindsight because I was naive in thinking I would be fine when I left my family and doctors.
 I have read how so many people have had to drop out of school and how it affects their education.
-From hearing other stories I am most grateful that I was able to be educated and enjoy college life at the level that I did.
+From hearing other stories, I am most grateful that I was able to be educated and enjoy college life at the level that I did.

 17. The commercials about my illness: make me roll my eyes and give sarcastic comments.

-18. Something I really miss doing since I was diagnosed is: being carefree.
-I don’t remember a time that I didn’t have migraines and I live each day thinking and dealing with them.
-To not have to think about my chronic condition would allow me to live much differently.
+18. Something I have missed doing since I was diagnosed is: being carefree.
+I don’t remember when I didn’t have migraines, and I live daily thinking and dealing with them.
+Not having to think about my chronic condition would allow me to live much differently.

-19. It was really hard to have to give up: drinking, food, nights out, events, etc. I miss out on a lot and even more if I’m not cautious
+19. It was hard to give up: drinking, food, nights out, events, etc. I miss out on a lot and even more if I’m not cautious

-21. If I could have one day of feeling normal again it would look like this.
+21. If I could have one day of feeling normal again, thus it would look like this.